cucumber-attic/website/apps/dynamic/views/_posts/where_should_you_use_bdd.md

 </figure>

 The agile testing pyramid tries to show you the number of tests that are appropriate at different levels.
 That is, the proportion between end-to-end, integrated and unit tests you want to aim for.
-As you see, there are no numbers defined.
+There are no numbers defined.
 Instead, relate to the width of the pyramid.

-You want fewer end-to-end tests than integration tests and most unit tests.
+Aim for less end-to-end tests and integration tests and more unit tests.

 ##What is an end-to-end test?

-An end-to-end test is a test that checks your entire application.
+An end-to-end test checks your entire application.
 It uses the same user interface as the users and verifies that something actually works, this includes saving things in the database.

 Some people think this is the only realistic way to test an application.
 But in fact, most of the verification can be done using other seams of your application.